syndicate-storage/syndicate-core/README.md

 Syndicate
 =========

 Syndicate is a **scalable software-defined storage system for wide-area networks**.
-Syndicate creates global read/write storage volumes on top of existing systems, but while preserving end-to-end domain-specific storage invariants.
+Syndicate creates global read/write storage volumes on top of existing systems, but while preserving end-to-end app-specific storage semantics.
 With less than 200 lines of Python, and without having to run any servers of your own, you use a Syndicate volume to do things like:
 * Scale up reads on a remote server with a CDN while guaranteeing that readers always see fresh data.
 * Turn a collection of URLs as a copy-on-write shared filesystem which preserves your and your peers' changes.
 * Implement end-to-end encryption on top of your Dropbox folder, while mirroring your files to Amazon S3 and Google Drive.
 * Publish your code for the world to download, while guaranteeing end-to-end authenticity and integrity.

 This is the core software package, which contains the Syndicate Metadata Serivice and libraries needed to create Syndicate **gateways**.

+Syndicate is funded by the NSF [#1541318](https://https://www.nsf.gov/awardsearch/showAward?AWD_ID=1541318).
+Syndicate is overseen by the NSF CC\*DNI DIBBS group, part of the NSF's [Advanced Cyberinfrastructure](https://www.nsf.gov/div/index.jsp?div=ACI) program.

 Examples
 --------